-- Due to the ceiling heights of the courts, the 88m high 17 level building is equivalent in scale to a 20-25 storey building. - There is around 95,000m of exposed concrete internally and externally, all finished to an impeccable standard. - In all, the project comprised up to 100 separate subcontractor packages. - There were regular meetings of all workers, design team, consultants and management on the project, up to 900 people at the peak of works, to build the sense of team effort and keep everyone on the same, remarkable page.
+- the Judges bench in the Banco Court, and the 17metre square abstract, titled "Collision and Improvisation" hand painted by Gemma Smith on the Courthouse entrance fover ceiling. - Due to the ceiling heights of the courts, the 88m high 17 level building is equivalent in scale to a 20-25 storey building. - There is around 95,000m2 of exposed concrete internally and externally, all finished to an impeccable standard. - In all, the project comprised up to 100 separate subcontractor packages. - There were regular meetings of all workers, design team, consultants and management on the project, up to 900 people at the peak of works, to build the sense of team effort and keep everyone on the same, remarkable page.